AdvanceTechMedia/AdvanceTechPodcast/content/events.md

 <br></br>

-<h3> Open Source Summit 2018 </h3>
+<h3>Linux Foundation Open Source Summit 2018 </h3>

 <img src="/img/sponsors/OSS_Logo_NEW_NA_Colour.png" alt="drawing" style="width: 200px;"/>

-The [**Open Source Summit**](https://events.linuxfoundation.org/events/open-source-summit-north-america-2018/) is the leading conference for developers, architects and other technologists – as well as open source community and industry leaders – to collaborate, share information, learn about the latest technologies and gain a competitive advantage by using innovative open solutions.
+The [**North American Linux Foundation Open Source Summit**](https://events.linuxfoundation.org/events/open-source-summit-north-america-2018/) hosted in beautiful Vancouver, British Columbia is the leading conference for developers, architects and other technologists – as well as open source community and industry leaders – to collaborate, share information.
+Learn about the latest technologies and gain a competitive advantage by using innovative open solutions.

 Open Source Summit connects the open source ecosystem under one roof.
 It covers cornerstone open source technologies; helps ecosystem leaders to navigate open source transformation with the Diversity Empowerment Summit and tracks on business and compliance; and delves into the newest technologies and latest trends touching open source, including networking, cloud-native, edge computing, AI and much more.
 It is an extraordinary opportunity for cross-pollination between the developers, sysadmins, DevOps professionals and IT architects driving the future of technology.